3

 The musical traditions in the Netherlands are quite diverse, ranging from folk music and classical music to ballet.
 The traditional Dutch music is quite similar to German schlager and French chanson.
 With a simple rhythm and melody, these songs are straightforward regarding refrains and couplets.
 While the themes of these songs are usually light, some could be on heavier and more sentimental subjects, such as loneliness, death, and love.
 Levenslied music, the name for traditional Dutch music, usually uses instruments such as the barrel organ and accordion.
 In recent years, artists have also been using guitars and synthesisers, including artists like Frans Bauer and Jan Smit.

-View All Netherlands Packages
+View All Netherlands Tour Packages

 Travel Tips